 As I sit here this Tuesday before Thanksgiving, in seat 9C on a United flight flying west to east, I am crowded and agitated by the individual sitting in seat 8C who has been trying to get their seat to lay horizontal for the last two hours (hey buddy it’s a limited recline), but thankful for the time I am afforded to ponder what was, what is and what will be.
-Fueled by thoughts from a meeting I am returning from, some other recent conversations and encounters I’ve had over the past few weeks.
+Fueled by thoughts from a meeting I am returning from and other recent conversations and encounters I’ve had over the past few weeks.
 This blog post is a digest of some of my thoughts and their genesis.
-I should note that there are a few thoughts conveyed on various topics in this post which I tweaked over a one-month period.
+I should note that there are a few thoughts conveyed on various topics in this post, which I tweaked over the last month.
 I apologize in advance for anything that may seem incoherent or disconnected.

 With all of the above said, let’s move on.
 I believe that it is undeniable that the market is shifting in such a way that cognition may be the most critical skill for success.
 The ability to carry knowledge forward is diminishing; the market is moving too fast.
-Our ability to convert knowledge to wisdom which aids cognition, is the difference maker.
-We all sell a widget of some sort; the key is how we will differentiate our widget, I believe more than ever that differentiation requires relevant intellectual property, something you possess that no one else possesses.
+Our ability to convert knowledge to wisdom, which aids cognition, is the difference maker.
+We all sell widgets of some sort; the key is how we will differentiate our widgets.
+I believe more than ever that differentiation requires relevant intellectual property, something you possess that no one else possesses.
 This intellectual property needs to be translated into a dialect our customers can understand.
-The ability to articulate how our unique value adds value to our customer’s business is critical.
-We all operate against objectives, and within constraints, this next set of thoughts will focus on my perspective on services and required decision-making.
+Articulating how our unique value adds value to our customer’s business is critical.
+We all operate against objectives and within constraints; this next set of thoughts will focus on my perspective on services and required decision-making.

 The following attempts to outline my thoughts on service engagement types, markets, challenges, and required decisions.